webaware/flexible-map/readme.txt

 * fixed: Brazilian Portuguese translation (thanks, Alexsandro Santos and Paulo Henrique!)
 * fixed: JavaScript error on KML map marker click when marker has no description
+* added: `dirunitsystem` attribute for forcing directions units to metric or imperial
 * changed: bump version of Google Maps API to 3.20

 = 1.9.2, 2015-03-21 =